chase-mortensen/chase-mortensen.github.io/content/projects/faceoverlay.md

 ### Link to Project

 This is a link to the [first iteration](https://augnitionlab.github.io/FaceOverlay_Publish/HTML/DataNarrative.html) of the project that I worked on with other members of Dr. Bai's lab.
 Our [paper](https://zhenbai.io/wp-content/uploads/2020/11/SmileyCluster_IDC20.pdf) was published in Interaction Design and Children (IDC) 2020.
+The findings in the paper are promising - participants improved on all six questions in our pre/post evaluation.
+If you are interested, I would suggest checking out the paper for more specific findings and details.

 What do you think?
 Let me know at chase@chase-mortensen.dev.